mxtommy/Kip/README.md

 - Anything displayed should be as big as possible in the given space
 - Touchscreen user experience should be excellent
 - Layout and configuration should be both easy to operate and flexible
-- Responsive design to support different device form factors (phones, tablets, etc.)
+- Phones, tablets, computers and other device and form factors should render well
-- Compatibility with Chromium and other browsers (as much as possible)
+- Include support for latest Chromium and other modern browsers

 # Features
 ## Access from Phones, tablets and computers